YunoHost/ynh-dev/README.md

 # ynh-dev, a yunohost dev env

-This script is a cli command helper to manage a YunoHost development environement.
-With this you can develop on the unstable version of YunoHost quickly.
+This script is a Command line tool to manage your local development environement for YunoHost With this you can develop on the unstable version of YunoHost quickly.

 ## Setup